-- Maintain a C average in all academy coursework. - Complete at least 6-8 hours of work-site experience per week OR daily attendance at the Applications and Research Lab. - Attend weekly senior seminars at the Applications and Research Lab. - Choose a real-world problem to research. - Write and submit a research proposal, abstract, and reflection paper based on research. - Maintain and submit a journal and portfolio of senior work. - Present a culminating multimedia presentation for the final grade.
+- Complete at least 6-8 hours of work-site experience per week OR daily attendance at the Applications and Research Lab. - Attend weekly senior seminars at the Applications and Research Lab. - Choose a real-world problem to research. - Write and submit a research proposal, abstract, and reflection paper based on research. - Maintain and submit a journal and portfolio of senior work. - Present a culminating multimedia presentation for the final grade.